Addiction Research and Articles About Research

-Some brains are certainly more sensitive than others to the potentially addictive effects of extreme stimuli.
+Without a doubt, some brains are more sensitive than others to the potentially addictive effects of extreme stimuli.
 However, it's likely that the more intense our culture's sexual stimuli become, the greater the percentage of users who will show signs of imbalance—even those with fundamentally healthy brains.
-Also each generation uses more extreme synthetic stimulation than the previous one, and starts earlier with highspeed Internet porn.
-(Adolescent brains are more vulnerable to addiction.)
+Also each generation uses more extreme synthetic stimulation than the previous one, and starts earlier with highspeed Internet porn (think smartphones.)
+Alas, adolescent brains are more vulnerable to addiction and sexual conditioning

-We often see healthy guys who develop porn-related erectile dysfunction return to good health simply by avoiding porn.
+We often see healthy guys who develop porn-related erectile dysfunction return to good health simply by avoiding internet porn.
 This suggests they didn't have other issues that would have accounted for their vulnerability.
-Not only do those with healthy brains benefit from rebooting and thereafter avoiding extreme stimuli, it's also likely that users with especially sensitive brains, the "canaries in the coal mine," can also ease some of their symptoms by consciously moving toward normal brain sensitivity.
+Not only do those with healthy brains benefit from rebooting (a time-out from all artificial sexual stimuli) and thereafter avoiding extreme stimuli, it's also likely that users with especially sensitive brains, the "canaries in the coal mine," can also ease some of their symptoms by consciously moving toward normal brain sensitivity.